Dallas-Fort Worth

 “Construction” refers to actions that result in a disturbance of the land, including clearing, grading, excavating, and other similar activities.

 It also includes “construction-related activities,” areas that support the construction project such as stockpiles, borrow areas, concrete truck washouts, fueling areas, material storage areas and equipment storage areas.
-Construction activities that do not disturb land, such as interior remodeling, generally do not require TPDES or NPDES permit coverage.
+Construction activities that do not disturb land, such as interior remodeling, generally do not require NPDES permit coverage.